dkr91/dkr91/README.md

 - 👋 Hi, I’m @dkr91
 - 👀 I’m interested in Scala, Java, Windows-Tools & Tweaks
-- 🌱 I’m currently learning Java, Scala & SQL
+- 🌱 I’m currently learning Quarkus, Kubernets & Jenkins

 <!---
 dkr91/dkr91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.